Chimera Is A Winning Play

 The company announced a $150 million common stock buyback on March 13th, and through March 17th, Chimera has repurchased $22 million of its common stock.
 In addition, Officers and Directors have purchased shares.

-The Covid-19 Virus has caused disruptions, but the company has the technology in place for all employees to work remotely with little or no change in normal working patterns.
+The Covid-19 virus has caused disruptions, but the company has the technology in place for all employees to work remotely with little or no change in normal working patterns.
 Federal Reserve actions have added liquidity to the system to ensure liquidity is available, and it has started a purchase program to assist in price stability.
 Both of these measures are intended to insure the mortgage-backed security market and related repurchase market maintain liquidity and order, and that transactions between market participants continue to be efficient.
 Chimera has rolled the financing of approximately $7.3 billion of collateral since March 1, 2020, including approximately $2.1 billion of collateral this week.

 Take-home